For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

 You can see the best possibilities are motivational quotes, motivational books and motivational books for women to match the category of self-help>motivational.

-The above example is basic but simple research like this can be done for any genre of book.
+The example above is basic.
+But you can do simple research like this for any genre of book.

-For a highly competitive genre such as romance, a little research can help position a new book much better on Amazon.
+For a highly competitive genre such as romance, a little research can help position a new book much higher on Amazon.
+Book buyers won’t scroll down a long list of entries.
+So the secret to getting sales is to get your book to appear high in search results.

 A quick look at competitive titles can give you a few clues.